Delayed discharges from hospital

 Hospital discharge is determined by whether a patient has stopped meeting the criteria to reside defined in the Hospital Discharge and Community Support Policy and Operating Model.

 Data between April 2020 and September 2020 has not been included due to a high number of missing trusts in national figures.
-Data from October 2020 to May 2021 does not include numbers of patients discharged after 5pm so, to ensure comparability, data presented on this page begins in May 2021.
+Data from October 2020 to May 2021 does not include numbers of patients discharged after 5pm so, to ensure comparability, data presented on this page begins in June 2021.
+Moreover, delayed reasons and discharge destinations both changed from 27 May 2024.

 Chart: Which discharge setting has the greatest proportion of delayed patients?

-Numerator: Number of patients who have stopped meeting the criteria to reside and are due to be discharged to a particular setting.
+Numerator: The number of patients who have a length of stay 21+ days who stopped meeting the criteria to reside and are due to be discharged to a particular setting: home but in receipt of home care, a short-term bed, a permanent bed in a nursing or care home.

-Denominator: Number of patients in hospital set to be discharged by their discharge setting.
+Denominator: Out of the number of patients in hospital for 21+ days set to be discharged to particular discharge setting as identified above.
 Discharge location is determined upon admission.